sarxos/qulog-center-sender/README.md

 ## Log Receiver General Settings

+Enable Log Receiver in QuLog Center General Settings tab.

 ![step-1](pictures/qulog-center-configuration-1.svg)

 ## Log Receiver Filter Criteria

+Make sure to configure Filter Criteria for Log Receiver!
+Without a filter criteria logs from sender devices will **not** be accepted and will not appear in the QuLog Center.

 ![step-2](pictures/qulog-center-configuration-2.svg)

 ## Sender Devices

+If everything is configured,
-All the logs received from remote devices will appear under the _Sender Devices_ section in the left sidebar of QuLog Center menu.
+all the logs received from remote devices will appear under the _Sender Devices_ section in the left sidebar of the QuLog Center menu.

 ![step-3](pictures/qulog-center-configuration-3.svg)

 # Filtering & Extraction Rules File

-The rules file is your plain old JavaScript file with a function which is used to filter, extract, transform, and enrich event logs before sending them to QuLog Center Log Receiver.
+The rules file is your plain old JavaScript with a function which is used to filter, extract, transform, and enrich event logs before sending them to QuLog Center Log Receiver.

 The absolute minimum requirement for the rules file is to define a funtion called `filter()`.